-- Pedro Pascal, Bella Ramsey, Gabriel Luna and more all confirmed to star
+- Pedro Pascal, Bella Ramsey, Nick Offerman, Gabriel Luna and more confirmed to star

 Cast: Pedro Pascal will star as Joel, alongside Bella Ramsey as Ellie.
 Merle Dandridge, Nick Offerman, Gabriel Luna, Storm Reid, Anna Torv and Nico Parker have all been confirmed to feature, too, while the game's original voice actors, Troy Baker and Ashley Johnson, will also be appearing in some capacity.

-Story: We're expecting the show to follow the story of the first game, with elements of the second thrown in, though showrunner Neil Druckmann has suggested that some episodes will “deviate greatly” from the source material.
+Story: We're expecting the show to follow the story of the first game, with elements of the second thrown in.
+Showrunner Neil Druckmann has, however, suggested that some episodes will “deviate greatly” from the source material.

 The Last of Us TV show release date